mlee212/Portfolio/README.md

 - For Spotify tracks to work, you need to make a .env.local file at the root and fill it with your tokens.
 If you want to run it in production, replace all mentions of localhost with your production website.

 Credit is appreciated if any of my code is used :)

+Huge shout out to (Lee Robinson)[https://leerob.io] for the inspiration.